artberri/diod/README.md

   Usage with vanilla Javascript is possible by manually defining service dependencies.
 - **Multiple containers**
   It is possible to create multiple IoC containers.

-#### Coming soon

 - **Factory**
   Using a factory to create services.
 - **Instance**
-  Using a manually created instanceto define a service.
+  Using a manually created instance to define a service.
-- **Lifetime**
+- **Scope**
-  By default every service is transient.
-Singleton and request scoped services will be allowed.
+  By default every service is transient, but they can be registered as singletons or as 'per request' (the same instance of a service will be used within a single request).

+#### Coming soon

 - **Visibility**
   Creating private services will be allowed.
 This means creating services not allowed to be directly getted but used only as dependencies.
 - **Tagging**